RocketSoftware/BankDemo/demos/onprem/vsam/README.md

 - Micro Focus Enterprise Server Common Web Administration (ESCWA) server started and listening the default port (10086)

 ## What the demonstration shows
-- This demonstration shows a simple COBOL CICS "green screen" application access VSAM data using EXEC CICS statements where the data is as indexed sequential files on disk.
+- This demonstration shows a simple COBOL CICS "green screen" application which accesses VSAM data using EXEC CICS statements where the data is held in indexed sequential files on disk.
-- The Enterprise Server instance is created in the `BANKVSAM` sub-directory of this project
+- The Enterprise Server instance is:
+    - created in the `BANKVSAM` sub-directory of this project
-- The server instance is created using the ESCWA Admin API, using just a single command-line utility to create the default CICS resource definition file.
+    - created (almost exclusively) using the ESCWA Admin API
+    - a single command-line utility `caspcrd` is used to create the default CICS resource definition file
-- The server is configured as 64-bit and uses pre-built executables, but can easily be reconfigured to use 32-bit and/or build the application from source
-- The server instance is configured for use with JCL and the VSAM datasets are catalogued.
+    - configured for use with JCL and the VSAM datasets are catalogued
+    - configured as a 64-bit server
+    - uses pre-built application modules
+    - can be reconfigured to deploy a 32-bit server (see below)
+    - build the application from source (see below)

 ## Steps for running the demonstration
 1. Open a command-prompt or terminal